dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdLineSyntax.md

 The remainder of this section contains a reference page for each of the commands.

-## splice&gt; Command Line Interpreter
+## Running the Splice Machine CLI

-To run the Splice Machine command line interpreter, run the <span class="ShellCommand">sqlshell.sh</span> script in your terminal window.
+To start the Splice Machine CLI, run the following command in a terminal window.

 <div class="preWrapperWide" markdown="1">
     % ./sqlshell.sh